-Definition of Terms
+Definition of Terms in Statement:

-Arms-Length Letters

-Letters from outside references who do not have a relationship with the candidate.
+Arms-Length Letters: Letters from outside references who do not have a relationship with the candidate.
 Examples of such relationships would be a former PhD advisor, a collaborator or co-worker.

-Tenure or "Without Term" Election
+Tenure or "Without Term" Election: An appointment to the faculty of indefinite duration.

-An appointment of a defined duration and end date.
+With Term: An appointment of a defined duration and end date.

-Policy Statement
+Policy Statement: